This post includes affiliate links.

 Furthermore, I wanted the beanie to be top down, meaning I really wanted to highlight that you can create the perfect ribbed brim on a top down beanie.
 I just love that you actually do not have to use a pom-pom for this beanie.
 Although I chose to.

-The Ribbed Cable Textured Beanie also has a beautiful faux fur pom-pom to rounded up the top of the beanie and brings back the grey color used in the ribbing.
+The Ribbed Cable Textured Beanie also has a beautiful faux fur pom-pom to round up the top of the beanie and brings back the grey color used in the ribbing.

 Most top down beanies use the front and back post stitches to create a nice ribbing.
 But already having used those stitches for the cables, I felt like it was too much.
 So I chose to add the perfect ribbed brim using single crochet in the back loop only.

-Be sure to add this pattern to your Raverly Favorites by clicking the button below.
+Be sure to add this pattern to your Ravelry Favorites by clicking the button below.

 In addition, I wanted to highlight how you can create different cable stitches within the same pattern.
 The Ribbed Cable Textured Beanie for sure has that.
 It has a skinny and a more bold version of a cable stitch.